deepika-sr/license_monitoring_deepika/README.md

 ~~~
 Testing
 ---
-once the component sharts ruinning, it opens a http server in the local host at port nr 8000.
+once the component sharts ruinning, it opens a http server at port nr 8000.
-check in your browse http://localhost:8000/metrics
+check in your browse http://<hostaddress>:8000/metrics

 Trouble shooting